SEO is your best friend.

 When Google ranks websites for local searches, it still focuses on three key factors: relevance, distance, and prominence.
 Therefore, your website must deliver what people are searching for.

-Before focusing on local SEO (search engine optimisation), you need to have a website which works really well (e.g. is mobile friendly and loads quickly), employs SEO best practices and is full of unique content that people are searching for.
+Before focusing on local SEO (search engine optimisation), you need to have a website that works well (e.g. is mobile friendly and loads quickly), employs SEO best practices and is full of unique content that people are searching for.
 Once you have your website in tip-top shape, you can begin to focus more on your local SEO strategy.

-Here are our top tips to dominate local SEO:
+Here are our top 7 tips to dominate local SEO:

-Google My Business reviews
+Google Business Profile reviews

 For that reason, it’s also important to remember that you should not offer incentives (e.g. leave us a review and get 10% off your next purchase with us) to acquire more reviews.
 For more information, check out Google’s advice on getting reviews here.